hetzneronline/community-content/tutorials/apache-ssl-client-auth.md

 ## Step 8 - Update Apache 2 config

 In the last step, we need to update the configuration of Apache 2 to use the CA certificates inside the folder that we have just created.
 Please add the following line to **/etc/apache2/apache2.conf** (for use with all incoming HTTPs connections) or inside a specific virtual host:

 ```
 SSLCACertificatePath /etc/ssl_clientauth_cas
 ```

-After that, please restart Apache 2
+After that, please restart Apache 2.

 ```bash
 systemctl restart apache2
 ```

 If you have any error, setting the LogLevel of Apache 2 to "debug" may help.
 This can also be done in **/etc/apache2/apache2.conf**:

 ```
 LogLevel debug
 ```

 After that you may get more detailed information in your error log.

 To check if the verification of a certificate works, you can run this command:

 ```bash
 openssl verify -CApath /etc/ssl_clientauth_cas/ YourCertificateToCheck.pem
 ```

 * "YourCertificateToCheck.pem" has to be changed to the location that your .pem-file can be found on.

 ## Conclusion

-You have now set up SSL-Client-Authentication.
+You have now set up SSL Client Authentication.
 This is a good alternative to password authentication, it may also be easier for some users since they do not need to memorize their password any more.

-But you should also make sure that the users keep their certificates in a safe place, so that no other person can get access to them.
+Please make sure that the users keep their certificates in a safe place, so that no other person can get access to them.
 Please also don't forget to redirect all your HTTP traffic to HTTPs, since client-side authentication will only work with HTTPs.

 ##### License: MIT